 One of the most relatable types of stories in storytelling marketing for consumers is the customer story.
 Consumers want to know how your products or services are used by others.

-Customer stories can include showcasing how a customer found success in using your product or service, talking about how your product or service helped a customer that was down on their luck, or spotlighting the winner of a recent contest you ran.
+Customer stories can include showcasing how a customer found success in using your product or service, talking about how your product or service helped a customer who was down on their luck, or spotlighting the winner of a recent contest you ran.

 When it comes to cluttered marketplaces, the brands that truly stand out are the ones that invest in their communities.
 Everyone wants to be a part of a community, especially one in which they feel does good for its people.
 If you have a brand that is deeply rooted in a specific community, tell a story about it.